 Recapture of low-income housing credit.
 If the estate or trust disposed of property (or there was a reduction in the qualified basis of the property) on which the low-income housing credit was claimed, see Form 8611, Recapture of Low-Income Housing Credit, to figure any recapture tax allocable to the estate or trust.
+Include the tax on line 5 and write "LIHCR" on the dotted line to the left of the entry space.

 Recapture of qualified electric vehicle credit.
 If the estate or trust claimed the qualified electric vehicle credit in a prior tax year for a vehicle that ceased to qualify for the credit, part or all of the credit may have to be recaptured.
-See Pub.
-535 for details.
+See Regulations 1.30-1(b) for details.
 If the estate or trust owes any recapture tax, include it on line 5 and write "QEVCR" on the dotted line to the left of the entry space.